Literary Device

 Concrete foreshadowing is what we typically think of when we think of foreshadowing: an author giving a blatant clue that they are forewarning us of the main event soon to come.
 It is so obvious that the reader can recognize it almost immediately before they even know what is going to happen.

 In Frozen 2, Anna and Elsa’s mother sings a lullaby, All is Found.”
-In the song, the lyrics “For in this river all is found in her waters, deep and true lie the answers,” foreshadow blatantly that the river holds the answers to the past.
+In the song, the lyrics “For in this river all is found in her waters, deep and true lie the answers,” blatantly foreshadow that the river holds the answers to the past.

 Teaching Foreshadowing with Movie Clips